 Changing the view will only display tasks that are part of the critical chain.

 Add Skills and Resources

-The next step is adding the required skills and resources in order for the tasks to be performed.
-Once again there are several ways in which you can add them.
+Upon starting your first project, the next step is adding the required skills and resources in order for the tasks to be performed.
+One way to get started is by adding skills via drag & drop.

 Add skills via the resource requirements column

 Once you have assigned diverse skills and resources you can review the total resource load of the project.
 This allows you to compare the resource availability versus resource scheduling.
 In the below example the red shaded area illustrates that there is not enough resource availability.

 Modify Task Estimated Time and Units